rsksmart/RSKIPs/IPs/RSKIPxxxx.md

 Let's *T* be the prior transaction.
 Let *T.fees* be the prior transaction fees.
 Let *T.output* be the amounts paid to users (peg outs).
 Let *T.change* be the amount returned to the Bridge contract as change.
 Let *T.input* the amount collected by *T* inputs.

-The input selector algorithm is modified so that an attempt is made that inputs chosen can cover potentially at least twice the computed transaction fees.
+The input selector algorithm is modified so that a reasonable attempt is made to choose inputs that can cover potentially at least four times the computed transaction fees.

 These methods create new release transactions, but the Bridge does not store store them in its storage.
 The new transaction hashes are not stored in *releasedTransactionIds*.